-3. U. T. Austin: Acceptance of Gift and Pledge from Abbott Laboratories, Abbott Park, Illinois, and Establishment of the Abbott Laboratories Endowed Presidential Scholarship in Pharmacy in the College of Pharmacy.-The Asset Management Committee recommended and the Board accepted a \$12,500 gift and a \$12,500 pledge, payable by December 31, 1995, from Abbott Laboratories, Abbott Park, Illinois, for a total of \$25,000 and established the Abbott Laboratories Endowed Presidential Scholarship in Pharmacy in the College of Pharmacy at The University of Texas at Austin.
+3. U. T. Austin: Recommendation to Accept Gift and Pledge to Establish the Abbott Laboratories Endowed Presidential Scholarship in Pharmacy in the College of Pharmacy.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Vice Chancellor for Asset Management, and President Berdahl that a \$12,500 gift and a \$12,500 pledge, payable by December 31, 1995, from Abbott Laboratories, Abbott Park, Illinois, for a total of \$25,000 be accepted to establish the Abbott Laboratories Endowed Presidential Scholarship in Pharmacy in the College of Pharmacy at U. T. Austin.